-Vaginal bleeding is not uncommon after an egg retrieval.
+Light spotting is common after an egg retrieval.
 Usually this bleeding is from the needle puncture sites in the vaginal wall.
-It is usually minor and similar to a period or less.
-The bleeding experienced is analogous to the bleeding that will take place from an IV or from the arm after blood has been drawn.
+It is usually minor and less than a period or less.

 Is it normal to retrieve an egg from every follicle?

 Not necessarily.
 Although we will usually get an egg from most large follicles (over 15 mm after stimulation), smaller follicles only occasionally yield mature eggs.
 Most women will have follicles of different sizes after ovulation induction, some of which contain immature eggs or post mature eggs, or no eggs at all.

 Is the embryo transfer painful?

 No, it is similar to intrauterine insemination (IUI).
 Usually the woman feels only the speculum and nothing else.